elshadsabziyev/LandMarker-WebApp/README.md

 - **Google Cloud Vision API**: Empowers the system for landmark detection in images.
 - **Folium**: Python library employed for creating interactive maps.
 - **Streamlit**: Web application framework facilitating the user interface.
-- **OpenAI API**: Used for providing short summary about the landmark.
+- **TogetherAI API**: Used for providing short summary about the landmark.
 - **PIL (Python Imaging Library)**: Utilized for image processing and display.

 ---